 Suppose the claim does not get the required response from the employer, workers’ compensation insurance company, or State.
 In that case, the victim’s attorney must take legal steps to safeguard the injured worker’s interest.

-In addition, if you reside in a state with an online portal for checking claims, you may need to check online for your case’s status.
+In addition, if you reside in a state with an online portal for checking claims, you may need to check your case’s status online.

 Why Do Workers’ Comp Claims Take So Long?

-The extended length of time might result from a complicated method for processing complex claims to transition into a weekly or biweekly paycheck.
+The extended time might result from a complicated method for processing complex claims to transition into a weekly or biweekly paycheck.

 Typically, every filed claim gets adequate attention to ensure the victim has actual damages.

 However, once a claim has been successfully filed, the employer, insurance company, or State could begin an investigation.
-At this point, every annexed document, like a medical report, accident report, etc., is scrutinized.
+Every annexed document is scrutinized, like a medical report, accident report, etc.

 In California, injured victims must give the liable party 90 days to respond to the claim.
 Failure to respond after 90 days may mean acceptance of liability.

 The case may well need to proceed to court.
-However, as previously stated, it may take more time before a claim is approved, especially when it gets to appeal.
+However, as previously stated, it may take longer before a claim is approved, especially when it gets to appeal.

-Failure to Act Fast can Affect Compensation Benefits
+Failure to Act Fast can Affect Workers Compensation Benefits

-The law has set limits on the length of time the injured workers must officially notify their company of work-related injuries.
-However, failure to formally report as required by law may be disastrous with far-reaching consequences.
+The law has limits the length of time the injured workers must officially notify their company of work-related injuries.
+However, failure to formally report as required by law may be disastrous, with far-reaching consequences.

 Some states do not have a uniform time limit for reporting work-related injuries.

 The State of California, for instance, requires an injured worker to file a claim within a year of sustaining the injury.
-Missouri also requires an injured worker to notify their employer within 45 days of sustaining a work-related injury.
+Missouri also requires injured workers to notify their employer within 45 days of sustaining a work-related injury.